Opium in Singapore: Opium revenue

 Singapore was one of the biggest distributors of opium and it became the central economy of Singapore.
-Opium was seen as the most valuable commodity that generates about fifty percent of the total revenue from 1820 to 1860.
+Opium was seen as the most valuable commodity, which generated about fifty percent of the total revenue from 1820 to 1860.
 From 1896 to 1906, the average annual revenue from opium was 49 percent of the total income of the Straits Settlements, of which Singapore was a part.

 Local consumption

 In the early 19th century, due to the abolishment of slavery in Europe, a new labour force emerged to fill in the need.
 Combined with the political unrest and economic instability in China, many Chinese went overseas to search for opportunities.
-These Chinese labourers eventually landed in Singapore under the motivation of the British and became known as coolies.
-The Chinese coolies became the working class and occupies a huge population in Singapore.
+These Chinese labourers eventually landed in Singapore with the support of the British, and became known as coolies.
+The Chinese coolies became the working class and occupied a huge population in Singapore.
 Many of these coolies were bachelors and had no activities during their free time, hence, they were attracted to opium dens and brothels where drugs were commonly smoked.
-Opium was also used as a form of controlling method to control the Chinese coolies.
-Chinese merchants and farmers would encouraged the habit of opium smoking and allowed purchases of opium on credits for the coolies.
-Opium cost two-third of the coolies' wages and thereby making sure the coolies had to continue working for them to pay of their credits.
+Opium was also used as a method to control the Chinese coolies.
+Chinese merchants and farmers would encourage the habit of opium smoking and allow purchases of opium on credit for the coolies.
+Opium cost two-third of the coolies' wages and thereby making sure the coolies had to continue working for them to pay off their credits.

-Opposition of opium
+Opposition to opium

 In 1906, the Chinese associations and social reformers such as Chen Su Lan and Lim Boon Keng formed the Singapore Anti-Opium Society to help opium addicts to wean off the drug.
-The society has western educated Strait-Chinese figures acted as moral guidelines to advocate the elimination of opium smoking.
-Chen Su Lan, a member of the society and a medical doctor, has established Anti-Opium Clinic on Kampong Java Road in May 1933 with the motivation of the Singapore Anti-Opium Society.
+The society had western educated Strait-Chinese figures which acted as moral guidelines to advocate the elimination of opium smoking.
+Chen Su Lan, a member of the society and a medical doctor, established an Anti-Opium Clinic on Kampong Java Road in May 1933 with the support of the Singapore Anti-Opium Society.

 1942-1955: Japanese Occupation and post war

-During the Japanese Occupation (1942–1945), opium smoking was encouraged by the Japanese and a subject of politicised tool to ensure the Chinese population remained servile and did not collectively resist the occupation.
+During the Japanese Occupation (1942–1945), opium smoking was encouraged by the Japanese, as a politicised tool to ensure the Chinese population remained servile and did not collectively resist the occupation.
 After the Japanese Occupation, in October 1945, the British Military Administrative announced the banning of opium in Malaya.
 The population addicted to opium were approximately 16,000 in 1946, and even more before the war.